 To turn off Microsoft Store notifications,

-- Again open settings using windows key + I
+- Again open settings using the windows key + I

 - This time click on System then Notifications & actions on left,